elementalbasis/elementalbasis.com/_posts/2023-01-29-satellite-height.md

 ---
 layout: post
-title: How to Measure the Height of a Satellite
+title: How to measure the height of a satellite
 author: Javier Castro
-tags: [calendar, festivals]
+tags: [physics]
+cover: /assets/images/satellite.jpg
 ---

 If you go outside to observe the night sky during right after sunset or right